RHockley/pandas_challenge/README.md

 # pandas_challenge
 Files for Module 4 homework

+This code remains unfinished.
+I will do my best to update it over the next week to complete the tasks.

 # Unit 4 Homework: Pandas, Pandas, Pandas
 In this assignment, you’ll create and manipulate Pandas DataFrames to analyse school and standardised test data.